-Kick off 2019 by joining the January Babbel Challenge!
+Kick off the year by joining the January Babbel Challenge!
 Every Monday in January, we’re publishing an article to help you establish a healthy learning habit.
-By the end of the month, you will be on your way to reaching your language-learning goals.
+By the end of the month, you’ll be well on your way to reaching your language-learning goal.

 One of the things we constantly preach at Babbel is that it’s far more effective to study for 15 minutes daily than it is to study for 4 hours at a time (and then give up prematurely because you’re already burnt out on your unsustainable language binge).
 Fortunately, this makes it a lot easier to find time for language learning — even for the busiest among us.